Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion

-Let us choose $\delta$ such that (with the notation of Lemma \ref{graincon}) $\delta_2\le \gep/6$.
-We will prove two implications and deduce the result from it.
-First we show that a lower bound on $\nu(\cA)$ gives a lower bound on $\nu(v(\bar \sigma))$
+\begin{pf*}{Proof of Lemma~\ref{areaisal}} Let us choose $\delta$ such that (with the notation of Lemma~\ref {graincon}) $\delta_2\leq\varepsilon/6$.
+We will prove two implications and deduce the result from them.
+First we show that a lower bound on $\nu(\mathcal{A})$ gives a lower bound on $\nu(v(\bar\sigma))$

-Then we show that if $(\nu-\mu)(\cA)$ is small then the law \textit{of the skeletons} $\bar \mu$ and $\bar \nu$ must be close in total variation distance
+Then we show that if $(\nu-\mu)(\mathcal{A})$ is small, then the law \textit {of the skeletons} $\bar\mu$ and $\bar\nu$ must be close in total variation distance

-Now \eqref{xencuts} and \eqref{ninjatwist} for $\alpha=\gep/12$ (or rather its contrapositive) combined implies \eqref{crimoi} with $\eta:=\delta_1\alpha A$.
+Now \eqref{xencuts} and \eqref{ninjatwist} for $\alpha=\varepsilon /12$ (or rather its contrapositive) combined implies \eqref{crimoi} with $\eta:=\delta_1\alpha A$.